insolar/assured-ledger/ledger-core/v2/README.md

 Functional test can be executed in kubernetes cluster.
 You need to have `kubectl` installed.
-_This will install nginx ingress in your cluster and user 80/443 port_
+_This will install nginx ingress in your cluster and uses 80/443 port_

    ```
     make docker-build           # builds new images